 Consider a join between arrables $t_1 \bowtie t_2$.
 Our system seeks to perform any index-based joins prior to the first order-dependent where-clause predicate.
-Furthermore, in order to reduce the size of the arrables joined we take selections prior to this first order-dependent predicate, so the optimizer uses the following rules:
+Furthermore, in order to reduce the size of the arrables joined we take selections prior to this first order-dependent predicate, and we: